 In our backroom, I keep a container of wipes so that we can wipe off dirty little hands before they start touching all of my nice, clean walls.

-No matter how hard I try, on rainy days, our back room ends up looking like this from Cooper coming in and out.
+No matter how hard I try, on rainy days, our back room ends up looking like this from out dog Cooper coming in and out.

 I love a spray mop that I can use to quickly wipe up all of the dirty paw (and shoe!) prints so that the dirt doesn’t get tracked elsewhere into our home.